Why is bruttenholm pronounced broom

 The origin of the name can be traced back to its German roots.
 “Bruttenholm” is derived from the German words “brutten” meaning “to brew” and “holm” referring to a small island.
 The name “Bruttenholm” therefore translates to “brewing island” in English.

-See also Is the sky scythe broom better
+See also Is sony broom alive

 The pronunciation variation can be attributed to the differences between German and English phonetics.
 The German “r” sound is notably different from its English equivalent, often resembling the “oo” sound in “broom.”
 This pronunciation discrepancy led to the Anglicized version of the name, with “Bruttenholm” being pronounced as “broom” in English-speaking countries.